 Are you a Microsoft 365 user?
-Do you prefer the Microsoft ecosystem?
-Or are you just tired of worrying about the privacy of other less transparent services?
-I have good news for you!
-It looks like revamped OneDrive Photos is ready to launch soon.
-And I got early hands-on.
+Do you prefer the Microsoft ecosystem or are you tired of worrying about the privacy practices of less transparent services?
+Here’s some good news: a revamped version of OneDrive Photos is set to launch soon, and I had the opportunity to preview it firsthand.

 Gallery View

-In its efforts for a cleaner interface, Microsoft is adding two new controls to manage how many image thumbnails are shown at one time.
-Clicking on Toggle Compact View makes the images bigger by minimizing the gap between each of them.
-Newly, you can also control the size of thumbnails by moving the slider to Zoom in or out.
+In an effort to provide a cleaner interface, Microsoft is introducing two new controls to manage the number of image thumbnails displayed at once.
+By clicking on Toggle Compact View, you can make the images larger by minimizing the gap between them.
+Additionally, you now have the ability to control the size of thumbnails by adjusting the slider to Zoom in or out.

-Scrolling through images in your timeline is a breeze.
-Going back in time shows the date the current photo was taken.
-You can switch to the old way of displaying the date above each new day of photos by checking Inline dates.
+Scrolling through your timeline of images is now effortless.
+When you go back in time, the date the current photo was taken is displayed.
+If you prefer the previous method of displaying the date above each new day of photos, simply check the box for Inline dates.

-The upcoming version of OneDrive Photos will let you Hover over grouped photos to view them or to preview a video.
-At the time of testing, images were missing the option to right-click for the context menu.
-However, the three icons appearing over the image partially make up for this by allowing you to share, delete or view details.
+In the upcoming version of OneDrive Photos, you will have the ability to Hover over grouped photos to view them or preview a video.
+During testing, it was observed that the option to right-click for the context menu was missing for images.
+However, the three icons that appear partially compensate for this by allowing you to share, delete, or view details.

 Albums View

-By going to the Albums, you will be welcomed with a full-image thumbnail.
-The info shown over the thumbnail tells you when the album was created, the last time it was modified, and how many photos it contains.
-Inside the album, nothing much has changed, except for the option to edit the album name simply by clicking on it.
-In the upper right corner, you will find the same display customizations as in the Gallery view.
+When you navigate to the Albums section, you’ll be greeted with a thumbnail showcasing the entire image.
+The information displayed on the thumbnail includes the album’s creation date, last modification date, and the number of photos it contains.
+Once inside the album, not much has changed, except for the convenient option to edit the album name simply by clicking on it.
+In the upper right corner, you’ll find the same display customizations available in the Gallery view.

 Explore View